Sanford Brown College, Closes Down

-Sanford-Brown College has announced the decision to close all of their schools, and have stopped enrolling new students.
+Sanford Brown College has announced the decision to close all of its schools and has stopped enrolling new students.
 Parent company the Career Education Corporation (CEC) said they will shift focus to their online universities, Colorado Technical University and American InterContinental University.
-Sanford-Brown College will undergo a “teach out” with current students until they graduate.
-The colleges are gradually discontinuing operations and program; the process is expected to take anywhere from 18 months to about 3 years to complete.
+Sanford Brown College will undergo a “teach-out” with current student loan forgiveness until they graduate.
+The colleges are gradually discontinuing operations and programs; the process is expected to take anywhere from 18 months to about 3 years to complete.

 Chairman and interim CEO of CEC, Ron McCray, blamed the decision on financial losses, declining enrollment numbers, and harsh regulations implemented on for-profit colleges.
 Last fall, the Department of Education announced new “gainful employment” regulations, which base a college’s access to federal loans on whether the estimated loan payment of a typical graduate exceeds 20% of the borrower’s discretionary income or 8% of total income.
 According to the DOE, programs that exceed the aforementioned thresholds are at risk of losing their ability to access funding from federal student loan programs.
 Ron McCray attributes the new regulations as a factor in the decision.
 The unfortunate reality is that a more difficult higher education marketplace and challenging regulatory environment have handicapped our ability to turn these institutions around quickly and operate these programs effectively long-term, he stated.
 In recent news, a lawsuit filed by former students against Sanford Brown will move forward, even though the school’s enrollment agreement has an arbitration clause that takes away students’ right to file such lawsuits.
 For-profit colleges have been a target of the Obama administration as the government attempts to gain control over the rising student loan debt epidemic.